common name: blister beetles

 Pyrota limbalis LeConte - Washington, D.C., south to Highlands County, Florida.
 One record at light.

 P. lineata (Olivier) - Northern Florida, including the panhandle, south to Polk County.
 August-October.
-Several Compositae and Gerardia (Scrophulariaceae).
+Several Asteraceae and Gerardia (Scrophulariaceae).

 Figure 15.
 Adult Pyrota lineata (Olivier) a blister beetle.
 Photograph by Lyle J. Buss, University of Florida.